-Simple yes, but it means so much to your little one’s ears and heart.
-They need to know that regardless of whether you’re dealing with tears or tantrums or laughs or cuddles, you’ve got their back.
+Sometimes the most simple affirmations for kids are the best ones.
+Saying “I’m so proud of you” can mean so much to your little one’s ears and heart.
+They need to know that, regardless of whether you’re dealing with tears or tantrums or laughs or cuddles, you’ve always got their back.

 3. You Have Great Ideas

 Remember when you were a kid and you came up with those nutty ideas that really had no foundation in reality?
 How did the people around you respond?
 One of the best things about children is that their imaginations have no limits, and that’s really a skill you want to encourage.

 4. You Are Such a Kind Friend

 Relationships mean a lot to us all, and that value starts to develop at a very young age.
 By encouraging your child to be proud of who they are as a friend when they do something thoughtful, chances are they will continue to seek out ways they can be considerate of their friends.